okcoders/curriculum/Module-5/Day-04/README.md

 ### Nextjs

-- create a new nextjs app
+- create a new nextjs app, then cd into it
 - npm i mongoose
+- add .env file from here
 - add schema file from here
 - add db file from here
 - add api file from here